And at the end of all our exploring

 Julian at the Lake

 Caldera Lake.
-Lake Bulleen Merri.
+Lake Bullen Merri.
 No doubt named after local Elder from here with a similar name.
 He was a contemporary of "Camperdown George".

 Desert Reflections